-- BBVA is one of the leading lenders in the Spanish loan market and a strong and experienced servicer. - The pool is diversified and granular with 221,057 loans and an average loan size of €8,113.69.
-There is limited geographic concentration risk as no single region in Spain accounts for more than 25% of the collateral. - The weighted-average interest rate is relatively high at 7.22%. - Between January 1999 and January 2006, Standard & Poor's received quarterly cumulative default, cumulative recovery, and prepayment data on the collateral to be securitized. - Principal collections can be used to pay interest on all classes.
-However, in some circumstances, payment of class B and C note interest will be subordinated to a lower position in the priority of payments. - The payment structure and the credit structure (subordination, excess spread, and cash reserve) of the transaction are considered adequate for the ratings assigned. - The transaction will be able to achieve a high level of recoveries as most borrowers are existing BBVA customers.
-If a borrower defaults, funds can be recovered swiftly by capturing them in the borrower's bank accounts.
+- BBVA is one of the leading lenders in the Spanish loan market and a strong and experienced servicer. - This is a relatively highly seasoned prime portfolio (approximately 22-month weighted-average), with no balloon loans and with all loans repaying annuity-style via direct debit. - The pool is diversified and granular with 224,722 loans and an average loan size of €277.85.
+There is limited geographic concentration risk as no single region in Spain accounts for more than 20% of the collateral. - The weighted-average interest rate is relatively high at 7.08%. - Between January 1999 and December 2005, Standard & Poor's received quarterly cumulative default, cumulative recovery, and prepayment data on the collateral to be securitized. - Principal collections can be used to pay interest on all classes.
+However, in some circumstances payment of class B and C note interest will be subordinated to a lower position in the priority of payments. - The payment structure and the credit structure (subordination, excess spread, and cash reserve) of the transaction is considered adequate for the ratings assigned. - The transaction will be able to achieve a high level of recoveries as most borrowers are existing customers of BBVA.
+If a borrower defaults, monies can be recovered swiftly by capturing them in the borrower's bank accounts.